Cassini–Huygens: Hexagon changes color

 In 2008 a number of options were evaluated to achieve this goal, each with varying funding, scientific, and technical challenges.
 A short period Saturn impact for an end of mission was rated "excellent" with the reasons "D-ring option satisfies unachieved AO goals; cheap and easily achievable" while collision with an icy moon was rated "good" for being "cheap and achievable anywhere/time".

-There was budgetary drama in 2013-14 about NASA receiving U.S. government funding for the Grand Finale.
-The two phases of the Grand Finale ended up being the equivalent of having two separate Discovery Program-class missions in that the Grand Finale was completely different from the main Cassini regular mission.
+There were problems in 2013–14 about NASA receiving U.S. government funding for the Grand Finale.
+The two phases of the Grand Finale ended up being the equivalent of having two separate Discovery-class missions in that the Grand Finale was completely different from the main Cassini regular mission.
 The U.S. government in late 2014 approved the Grand Finale at the cost of $200 million.
 This was far cheaper than building two new probes in separate Discovery-class missions.